F5CodeGuru/asm241consolidated/_build/html/_sources/module6/lab1/lab1.rst.txt

 |

-5. Set your proxy settings to manual as shown in the screenshot, click "Ok".
+5. Set your proxy settings to manual as shown in the screenshot below, click "Ok".

 |